tschaffter/raspberry-pi-htpc/README.md

   connected should receive the handler `js0`, the second `js1`, etc. If one controller is disconnected, its handler will become available to the next controller to connect.
 Once we have identified the handler of the controller that we want to test, we can start `jstest`.
-For example,
+For example:

         $ jstest --normal /dev/input/js0
         Driver version is 2.1.0.